graze/graze-data-engineer-test/README.md

 The codebase consists of:
 - an SQL file, which should contain any MySQL table definitions for your database: `schema/tables.sql`
-- Python and PHP docker directories (ues one or the other)
+- Python and PHP docker directories (use one or the other)
 - `NOTES.md` to write your responses to the "Follow-up Questions", add any documentation for your code or add other notes that you want to provide.

 ## Codebase setup